ansariali-merndev/NextjsMoneyMate/README.md

 - OTP-based Authentication
 - Protected Routes
 - Completed with Hero section
+- Implement the side bar

 ## Bug Fixes

 - [ ] (Add bug fixes here as you solve them)
+- solve the responsiveness of side bar